 To make the process of drafting minutes easier, consider having a basic format that you can follow to establish and maintain consistency each year.
 The less painstaking creating minutes is, the more likely you will be to follow through on your obligation.
 You can find many samples of annual shareholder meeting minutes and corporate meeting templates online.

-After annual meeting minutes have been approved (as determined by the company’s bylaws), a business should keep the original executed copy in a safe place along with other corporate records such as bylaws, articles of incorporation, and resolutions.
-A business should keep its minutes for at least seven years, and make them available to members of the corporation (e.g., shareholders, directors, and officers) who make a “reasonable request” to review them.
-There is no requirement to file annual stockholder meeting minutes with the state or other government agency.
+After annual meeting minutes have been approved (as determined by the company’s bylaws), a business should keep the original executed copy in a safe place along with other corporate records such as bylaws, Articles of Incorporation, and resolutions.
+A business should keep its minutes for at least seven years, and make them available to members of the corporation (e.g., shareholders, directors, and officers) who make a reasonable request to review them.
+There is no requirement to file annual stockholder meeting minutes with the state or other government agencies.